Back to Blog

 Can Pre-Approval Be Declined?

-What to do if declined:
+What to do if you are declined:

 1. Ask why.
 The lender or broker must tell you the reason.
 Understanding the specific issue is the first step to fixing it.